Vladbrkn/iohk/README.md

   For example, `loan_id`: `S0VfS1VfMjg4MjI0` exhibits this issue.

   Due to this inconsistency, I have decided to calculate average days in arrears as the difference between the `closing_date` and the `maturity_date`.
 This approach is based on the assumption that the loan should be considered in arrears from the point it matures until it is either closed or written off.

+## Actionable Insights

+### **Benchmarking CashConnect**
+I benchmark SwiftLoan against CashConnect, as CashConnect has been deemed a solid investment.
+The properties of CashConnect that are relevant to this comparison include:
+- CashConnect offers loans in the range of $100-$200.
+- The typical loan term is 30 days.
+- After three years of operation, CashConnect has grown its loan book to $14.2M.

+Using the available data and preprocessing methods, I have gathered the following insights about SwiftLoan:

+### **Loan Book Size and Currency Conversion**
+When calculating SwiftLoan’s loan book size, it is important to note that currency conversions are based on current exchange rates as of 13/11/2024, rather than the historical exchange rates at the respective times of the loan issuance.
+The exchange rates are as follows:
+- KES (Kenyan Shillings): 1 KES = 0.0077 USD
+- UGX (Ugandan Shillings): 1 UGX = 0.00027 USD

+### **Portfolio Breakdown**
+SwiftLoan’s portfolio consists of both KES and UGX loans, with the following distributions:
+- UGX Loans account for 6.70% of the total portfolio, equating to USD 3,342,087.70.
+- KES Loans account for the remaining portion of the portfolio, totaling USD 46,732,281.64.

+### **Average Loan Size and Term**
+The average loan size in SwiftLoan is approximately USD 115, with a typical loan term of 30 days.

+### **Loan Book Size Estimate**
+Based on available data, SwiftLoan is approximately 9 months old and has amassed a loan book valued at roughly USD 50M.

+### Additional Insights
+- SwiftLoan has a majority exposure to female borrowers.
+- The Proloan product exhibits the most outliers in terms of days in arrears.
+- Both Kenyan males and females generally have a lower average number of days in arrears compared to their Ugandan counterparts.
+- Males in both Kenya and Uganda tend to have a higher average principal loan amount in USD compared to their female counterparts.
+- On average, write-offs are higher for Kenya, with a greater sum of write-offs attributed to Kenyan female customers.
+However, it's important to note that there is a higher concentration of loans in Kenya, accounting for 67.4% of the total loan book.

 ## Mock dbt-SQL Files